-In this paper, we propose a novel, end-to-end-trainable, graphattention communication protocol, MAGIC, that utilizes a Scheduler to solve the problems of when to communicate and whom to address messages to, and a Message Processor to integrate and process messages.
-We evaluate our method and baselines in several environments, including Predator-Prey, Traffic Junction, and the more complex Google Research Football, achieving state-of-the-art performance.
-In GRF, we achieve a 98.5%, near-perfect success rate in scoring, while most baselines struggle to reach 70%.
-Not only does MAGIC produce state-of-the-art results, MAGIC is able to converge 52% faster than the next-quickest baseline, and communicates 27.4% more efficiently than the average baseline.
-We demonstrate feasibility of MAGIC on a physical robot testbed.
+In this paper, we propose a novel, end-to-end-trainable, graph-attention communication protocol, MAGIC, that utilizes a Scheduler to solve the problems of when to communicate and whom to address messages to, and a Message Processor to integrate and process messages.
+We evaluate our method and baselines in several environments, achieving state-of-the-art performance.
+In GRF, we achieve a 98.5%, near-perfect success rate, while most baselines struggle to reach 70%.
+Not only does MAGIC produce SOTA results, MAGIC is able to converge 52% faster than the next-quickest baseline, and communicates 27.4% more efficiently than the average baseline.